kubecost/docs-cloud/apis/accessing-endpoints.md

 ### Step 3: Generating your team ID value

 You will also need to retrieve your team ID value.
 This is a value associated with your [Kubecost Cloud team](/installation-and-onboarding.md#managing-teams).
-You can find this ID at the bottom of the Settings page, in the Team Info section.
+You can find this ID at the bottom of *Settings*, in the 'Team Info' section.

 ### Step 4: Authenticating